 DON'T spam the comments section with a lot of top-level posts in a short span of time.
 Wait for someone to respond to your comment to continue the conversation, or if you feel you left something out of your top-level comment, edit it.
 Otherwise, your future submissions may be automatically blocked by the spam filter.
 Suspension or banning can, and will, take place in more severe cases.

 DON'T hijack comment threads for your personal agenda.
 Comments should pertain to the story being discussed, and off-topic comments should be down-voted, or in more severe cases, reported.

 DON'T post comments which contain hate speech, or which you know to be factually incorrect, misleading, or libelous in nature.
-Comments which are deemed to contain hate speech, or to be misleading or possibly libelous will be removed, and the commenter subject to a permanent ban.
+Comments which are deemed to contain hate speech, or to be misleading or possibly libelous will be removed, and the commenter subject to temporary suspension or a permanent ban.

 The Long Beach Post may, at any time and without notice, delete comments which violate the rules of this community, suspend users for an arbitrary amount of time for violating the rules of this community, or permanently ban users for repeated or egregious violation of these rules.